SpurgeonPrakash/Travel-App/README.md

 ### Architecture

-Added additional folder test/server, since testing server routes doesn't work with jest.
+Added additional folder test/server.
+See testing below.

 ### Webpack

 The scripts 'start', 'build-prod' and 'build-dev' are as described in class.

-Test scripts see description next paragraph.
+Test scripts: See description next paragraph.

 The script 'startAll' is for development.
 It rebuilds the dist folder, and restarts the express server after file changes.